 - Proof that you are employed at the University.

 - Proof of your UK address.

 - Proof of your permanent residence in your home country.

 - A sum of money to deposit

-You can obtain a letter from Human Resources confirming your employment, please email Human Resources requesting a bank letter with both your overseas and UK address.
+You can obtain a letter from Human Resources confirming your employment, please email Recruitment requesting a bank letter with both your overseas and UK address.
 Once the letter is ready you will be emailed to collect it from the HR offices in the Rutland Building.

 If you can, take all of these with you when you go to open an account, as this will make the process quicker and easier.

 While in the UK, you will be required to pay income tax on your earnings once they are in excess of the tax free allowance.
 Find out more about your tax free allowance.

 As an employee of Loughborough University, your income tax will be automatically deducted from your pay using the Pay As You Earn (PAYE) system.